defi-wonderland/optimism/packages/contracts-bedrock/test/invariants/interop/OVERVIEW.md

 **Additional Notes**

-- To avoid using the `prank` cheatcode, we deployed an actor to proxy necessary calls from specific addresses.
+- To avoid using the `prank` cheatcode when sending some value on the next call, we deployed an actor to proxy necessary calls from specific addresses.
 - Although portal mocks don't appear covered in the coverage report, we manually verified their coverage.